-- > Work with SELPAs, Department of Rehabilitation and supported employment providers to ensure that clients transition from school to work. - Conduct training of SCs to help them promote employment of clients at day and work activity programs. - Participate in LAUSD and Foothill SELPA transition fairs. - Develop an Exemption Criteria matrix for service coordinators.
+- ➤ Work with SELPAs, Department of Rehabilitation and supported employment providers to ensure that clients transition from school to work. - Conduct training of SCs to help them promote employment of clients at day and work activity programs. - Participate in LAUSD and Foothill SELPA transition fairs. - > Develop an Exemption Criteria matrix with regard to WIOA mandates for service coordinators.